matthewjburton/comfort-airlines/documents/functional-specification.md

 -       docker exec -it mariadb-container mariadb -u admin -p cloudnine
     2. To execute the populate-aircraft-table.sql file: source &lt;file/path/file_name.sql&gt;
 -       source /docker-entrypoint.initdb.d/populate_aircraft_table.sql

+## Directory Structure

+### docker/sql-files/

+This directory is a volume connected to the docker so users can execute these files in the cloudnine database.
+These files are copied in into the *docker-entrypoint-initdb.d/* directory within the docker.

 ### Database Template